 The pilot study consists of two phases.
 In phase 1, approximately 200 students in Grades 7 to 12 will complete an online version of the survey which will help to test the online system and new technology features in the survey, and to obtain feedback on the new and revised questions from the first survey cycle.
 The online survey will be refined and converted into a paper version (for remote schools with limited computer resources) and translated into French (online survey).
 Approximately 100 students will complete these two versions of the survey tool in phase 2 of the pilot study.
 This will help to verify that the refinements made from phase 1 were effective and will test the paper and French versions of the survey tool in terms of functionality.

-Click on the link below to view the most recent version of the Thriving Youth, Thriving Communities Survey 2019 that is currently being tested with students from Grades 7 to 12.
+Click on the links below to view the Thriving Youth, Thriving Communities Survey 2019 that was used in the pilot study and the survey that is currently being completed by students from Grades 7 to 12 across Saskatchewan.